Glaucoma — Disease Profile

 There are three types of Cannabis:

 - Indica — Produces a body high and is more relaxing.
-Good for insomnia
+May be good for insomnia

 - Sativa — Produces a cognitive high that is more energizing.
-Getting things done.
+Could promote productive energy.

 - Hybrid — A combination of indica and sativa strains and can produce a body and head high.
 Comes in various variations.